Necora puber. Photograph: Hans Hillewaert

 Pauling is not alone

 There is a history of Nobel Prize winners leaving their familiar pitch and wandering off.
-A recent case with important negative repercussions is that of Kary Mullis, co-winner of the Nobel Prize for Chemistry in 1993.
-Mullis does not think (or at least, did not, for well into the 21st century, and perhaps to this day) that HIV causes AIDS.
-This was just part of a set of controversial beliefs he held: His has claimed that both the HIV hypothesis and climate change science are part of a conspiracy of scientists, governments, and environmentalists to save their careers and earn money.
-Unfortunately, the government of South Africa used this opinion (Mullis wasn’t the only scientist holding it) to refuse for several years to provide anti-retroviral drugs to AIDS patients.
+A recent case with important negative repercussions is that of Kary Mullis, co-winner of the Nobel Prize for Chemistry in 1993 (he died on August 7 of this year).
+Mullis did not think, for well into the 21st century, that HIV causes AIDS.
+This was just part of a set of controversial beliefs he held: He claimed that both the HIV hypothesis and climate change science were part of a conspiracy of scientists, governments, and environmentalists to save their careers and earn money.
+Unfortunately, the government of South Africa invoked this opinion (Mullis wasn’t the only scientist holding it) to refuse for several years to provide anti-retroviral drugs to AIDS patients.
 This has been estimated to have caused hundreds of thousands of deaths.

 The medals awarded with the Nobel Prize weigh about 6 ounces.
 But they carry a lot of weight when the prize holder speaks up, for good or ill.